A Path to Change Counseling

 – Michael Gilman, LMHC

-I specialize in complex trauma and PTSD.
+I have extensive experience working with first responders and veterans and also specialize working with athletes, musicians, and actors experiencing a need to improve their performance.
 My primary treatment practice is Eye Movement Desensitization and Reprocessing Therapy (EMDR).

 Restore Emotional Balance with EMDR Therapy